RCONIS/randomforge/README.md

 **permuted block randomization** and designed to grow into a broader ecosystem of randomization methods.

-This package is the core engine of the wider **RandomForge** initiative: a community-driven effort to innovate the future of clinical trial randomization.
+This package is the core engine of the wider **randomforge** initiative: a community-driven effort to innovate the future of clinical trial randomization.